yarininbar/do-not-call-me-check/README.md

 - Validation of the phone number entered.
 - Validation of the JWT token entered.
 - The token & identifer are stored using Redux.
--The tool provides instructions of how to generate the token from Cunsumer Protection Authorithy website's, and more information about the law.
+- The tool provides instructions of how to generate the token from Cunsumer Protection Authorithy website's, and more information about the law.

 ## Tech Stack 👨🏼‍💻